Accurate Computation of Marginal Data Densities Using Variational Bayes: Numerical Accuracy of the MDD Estimators for Two Models

-We study the performance of the new MDD estimators by applying them to three classes of models: vector autoregressions with two alternative prior specifications, stochastic frontier models with two alternative specifications of the inefficiency factor, and the longitudinal Poisson model.
-Hereafter, the notation is consistent within each subsection and with the rest of the paper.
-However, some of the characters may be used multiple times with different meanings across the subsections.
+We study the performance of the new MDDEs by applying them to three classes of models: vector autoregressions with two alternative prior specifications, stochastic frontier models with two alternative specifications of the inefficiency effect.
+A similar study of the numerical accuracy of the MDDEs the longitudinal Poisson model is reported in the Appendix.

 For each model we compute benchmark values of the logarithm of the MDD, i.e. $\ln\hat{p}(\mathbf{y})$.
 If possible, an exact benchmark is computed by analytical integration.
-Otherwise, we use the estimators by \cite{Chib1995} or \cite{ChibJeliazkov2001} as a benchmark.
-We also report the VB lower-bound of the logarithm of the MDDE, denoted below by $\ln MDD_{VBLB}$ and its upper bound counterpart using the method proposed by \cite{ji2010bounded}.\footnote{see \cite{Dieng2017} for another method of calculating an upper-bound for MDD.} All of the MDDEs included in our comparison of numerical accuracy and references to them are described in Table~\ref{tab:mddes}.
+Otherwise, we use the estimators by \cite{Chib1995} as a~benchmark.
+We also report the VB lower-bound of the logarithm of the MDDE, denoted below by $\ln MDD_{VBLB}$ and its upper bound counterpart using a method proposed by \cite{ji2010bounded}.
+All of the MDDEs included in our comparison of numerical accuracy and the corresponding references are given in the Table \ref{tab:MDDes}.

-For each model and data set, we compute values of the log-MDDs a hundred times using separate MCMC simulations.
-Subsequently, we use these values to compute two criteria for the assessment of the numerical accuracy of alternative MDDEs, namely, the numerical standard error (NSE)\footnote{NSE is defined as the sample standard deviation for the MCMC sample of simulated values of $\ln\hat{p}(\theta)$.}, and the fraction of simulated MDD values that fall in the interval between the VB lower and upper bounds for the $\ln MDD$ mentioned above, denoted in tables by "\% in bounds".
+For each model and data set, we compute values of the log-MDDs a hundred times using independent MCMC simulations.
+Each of these simulations include 10,000 draws from the stationary posterior distribution.
+Subsequently, we use these values to compute their average value for each of the MDDEs reported in tables \ref{tab:nsevars} and \ref{tab:nsesfm} and two criteria for the assessment of the numerical accuracy of alternative MDDEs, namely, the numerical standard error (NSE), and the fraction of simulated MDD values that fall in the interval between the VB lower and upper bounds for the $\ln MDD$ mentioned above, denoted in tables by "\%~within".
+The NSE is defined as the sample standard deviation for the MCMC sample of simulated values of $\ln\hat{p}(\theta)$.
+Finally, all of the VB estimation details and the formulae for the VB lower bounds of the $\ln MDDs$, $\ln MDD_{VBLB}$, for the models presented in this section can be found in the Appendix.